Social Security Tax: Everything You Need to Know

 A Flawed System?

 Many people believe that Social Security taxes are deeply flawed and levied unfairly.
 For example, because taxable income is capped at $128,400, the current tax system greatly favors the wealthy; a person who earns the maximum taxable amount of $128,400 will pay the exact same Social Security taxes as someone who earns millions of dollars a year.

 There have been proposals made by a variety of lawmakers to both increase the taxable income cap and to make the system fairer.
 Efforts have also been made to generate more revenue for the program so that it will remain viable.

 The Social Security program is currently facing a deficit of $11 trillion, which will likely result in cuts to the program beginning in 2034.

 While generally supported by lower-income Americans, an increase in the taxable income cap will likely face intense resistance from higher-income workers.
 Additionally, an increase in Social Security taxes has the potential to greatly harm self-employed workers who must pay the full tax amount every quarter.

 Both traditional and self-employed workers will have Social Security taxes taken from their income.
 Most employees will have these taxes withheld from their paychecks and sent directly to the government.
 Every type of income an employee receives is subject to Social Security taxes, including bonuses, salaries, and wages.

 The Social Security program is defined as a regressive tax scheme.
-This means that the people that make the least money have a much larger portion of their paycheck withheld than top earners.
-Nearly everyone is subject to Social Security taxes, even people who are exempt from paying most other forms of federal tax.
+This means that the people who make the least money have a much larger portion of their paycheck withheld than top earners.
+Nearly everyone is subject to Social Security taxes, even people who are exempt from paying most other forms of federal taxes.

-There are several groups of individuals that are eligible for Social Security tax exemptions, including:
+There are several groups of individuals who are eligible for Social Security tax exemptions, including:

 - Religious groups whose beliefs prevent them from receiving Social Security benefits, whether due to death, disability, or retirement